Hilux Surf Field Monitor installed in a 3rd Gen Write-Up *PICS* - YotaTech Forums

 The first part of the console install for the sunroof model involved swapping the sunroof controls from the original console into the new Field Monitor.
 Like Soljah?s 4Runner, my 4Runner too only had one button that controlled the tilt/slide of the sunroof.
 The field monitor came with two buttons.
 One that controls tilt and the other that controls slide.
 Since I was unsure how to convert a 2 button sunroof switch to a one button switch, Soljah suggested I swap out the sunroof control from my existing console and install it into the new field monitor.
 Not only did it fit perfectly, the wiring was very simple.
 I did not have to swap the dome lights and light switches themselves since they were identical on both units.
 The only difference is that the overhead factory console has one more screw hole inside itself for the sunroof control box compared to that of the field monitor.

-Unlike Midiwall?s 4Runner, the blue sunroof plug in my truck was completely different in size and pins compared to the new Field Monitor.
+Unlike Midiwall's 4Runner, the blue sunroof plug in my truck was completely different in size and pins compared to the new Field Monitor.
 I also did not have to swap my mirror out or cut my headliner to make the new field monitor fit properly.
 And just to point out, since I have a factory sunroof in my 4Runner, I did not need the metal bracket like the non-sunroof version requires.

 Wiring involved splicing the newly swapped sunroof control to points on the field monitor, splicing wires on the White wire harness to wires that were already in place in my headliner and connecting the sensor and illumination wires.
 The new field monitor attaches in the same screw hole as the original console in the headliner and once installed, looks OEM.

-I ran all 4 wires (Two temp sensor wires, illumination wire and speed sensor wire) across the headliner and down the driver?s side A-pillar.
+I ran all 4 wires (2 temp sensor wires, illumination wire and speed sensor wire) across the headliner and down the driver's side A-pillar.
 The grab handles located on both A-pillars are a pain to remove, as I was only able to remove 1 of the 2 screws holding the grab handle to the A-pillar on the driver?s side.
 I was lucky enough just to move one end of the grab handle slightly out of the way enough to slide the wires down the A-pillar.
 I ran the 2 temp sensor wires through the firewall and into the engine compartment.
 Once there, I connected them to the temp sensor that was also sent to me.
 The illumination wire was run to the clock in the dash.
 The radio bezel was pulled to get to the clock of course.
 The speed sensor wire was run to the ABS unit.
 On my 2002 4Runner, the ABS Unit is located under the dash on the driver?s side.
-On other year 4Runners, it?s located behind the kick panel on the passenger?s side.
+On other year 4Runners, it's located behind the kick panel on the passenger?s side.

 The wiring was easy (with the directions of course), but both me and Soljah have not yet figured out what the two extra wires connect to that are on the White wire harness on the field monitor.
-(I know a guy who lives in East Sussex, England who?s taking his field monitor apart as we speak to see if he can find where these 2 mystery wires attach.
+(I know a guy who lives in East Sussex, England who's taking his field monitor apart as we speak to see if he can find where these 2 mystery wires attach.
 They are believed to attach to a sunroof light switch dimmer, but I?m unaware of such a device.
-If he finds out some new info, I?ll post it.)
+If he finds out some new info, I'll post it.)

 I was fortunate I did not have to paint mine like Midiwall & Soljah suggested, because mine already matched my gray interior.